Deputies brawl in Ukraine parliament, session suspended

 Groups of deputies wrestled with each other in a mass of bodies around parliament’s main rostrum after the opposition tried physically to block a vote on the ruling Party of the Regions’ nomination for the position of speaker.

-In equally rowdy scenes on Wednesday, opposition deputies paralysed the session by encircling the rostrum and sabotaged plans of the ruling coalition to ease Mykola Azarov into a second term as prime minister.
+In equally rowdy scenes on Wednesday, opposition deputies paralyzed the session by encircling the rostrum and sabotaged plans of the ruling coalition to ease Mykola Azarov into a second term as prime minister.

 On Thursday, opposition deputies swarmed around the rostrum when a vote on the appointment of Vladimir Rybak, the Regions’ candidate for speaker, was about to be announced, and clashed with a group of Regions deputies.